 - Prepaid burial plans.

 Note: If accepted into the program, you may need to comply with a work requirement.
-This generally entails actively look for work or maintaining your employment to continue receiving benefits.
+This generally entails actively looking for work or maintaining your employment to continue receiving benefits.

 How to Apply for Food Stamps in West Virginia